DivyaD2805/SpringBoot-Mongodb-project/README.md

 # SpringBoot-Mongodb-project
-A Restful webservice  using SprinBoot and mongodb.
+A Restful webservice  using SpringBoot and mongodb.